 Illuminating an outdoor living space, no matter how big or small, immediately makes it feel more welcoming and comfortable.
-We like beautiful things, and assuming you have trees, landscape beds, yard art/sculpture, hardscapes, etc. it’s nice to see it lit.
-Even if you don’t have beautiful things in your outdoor spaces, it’s still nice to have outdoor lighting.
+We like beautiful things, and assuming your clients have trees, landscape beds, yard art/sculpture, hardscapes, etc. it’s nice to see it lit.
+Even if they don’t, it’s still nice to have outdoor lighting.
 It’s safer, more comfortable, and it allows people to take better advantage of the outdoors when it’s warm outside.

 Additionally, we like to know what’s around us.
 Illuminating the landscape at night not only makes us feel more at ease and content, it can make the space feel larger.
 By “larger” we mean the eye travels to what’s illuminated.
 So, if trees well beyond the perimeter of a deck or patio are illuminated, then your eyes inform your brain that the space is larger than the hardscaped area would have you believe.
 The beauty of night time illumination is that you’re starting with a blank (or “black”) slate.

 It’s all DARK so you get to decide what’s important; what to direct vision towards, what needs lit for safety, what’s pretty to look at, etc. This leaves everything else dark.
 That’s impossible to do during the day because you see everything.
 Homeowners with a properly illuminated home and landscape generally love the look and functionality of their homes more at night than during the day.
 This is particularly true of the outdoor living spaces, not just the front facade.
 Why?
 Because of how it looks.